 Moraine Park Technical College Counseling Services are required by law and by professional ethics to protect the confidentiality of all communication between counselor and counselee.
 In some situations involving danger and/or risk of imminent harm, counselors are required to disclose certain information in order to protect all involved.
-In certain legal situations, including court orders, counselors are required to disclose information as necessary to comply with the law in that situation.
-If at all possible, counselors will discuss the procedures for doing this and enlist counselee's assistance in a resolution of the situation that has necessitated such disclosure.
+In certain legal situations, counselors are required to disclose information as necessary to comply with the law in that situation.
+These include: Threat to self or others, abuse or neglect of a child, courts ordered subpoenas, crimes committed in violation of the criminal laws of Wisconsin or a medical emergency.
+If at all possible, counselors will discuss the procedures for disclosure and enlist counselee's assistance in a resolution of the situation that has necessitated such disclosure.
 Counselors are encouraged to inform people being counseled of the procedures to report crimes to the MPTC security services or campus security authority on a voluntary basis for appropriate investigation and inclusion into the annual report statistics.